RRFayad/typescript-course/README.md

 #### 60. Creating a Class & 61.
 Compiling to JavaScript

+- Remember that Instance is an Object derived form a Class
-- May be useful to know that when cinfinguring the TSConfig for modern JS (es6), the compiled JS will be a class, and before, will be a constructor function
+- May be useful to know that when confinguring the TSConfig for modern JS (es6), the compiled JS will be a class, and before, will be a constructor function

+#### 62. Constructor Functions & The "this" Keyword

+- remember that 'this' can be remember as the 'responsable' for calling the method
+  - So we can add a type check to guarantee a specific method will only be called by